 Watch the Sunset - Catch a sunset while kicking back on J.R.
 Simplot Hill.
 The famous hill in Boise, named after the potato legend himself, is the perfect spot in town to relax and watch the sun go down.

-Park party - WChoose from one of the many great and beautifully kept parks in the area and have yourself a picnic and day full of games.
+Enjoy a Boise Park - Choose from one of the many great and beautifully kept parks in the area and have yourself a picnic and day full of games.
 Trust us, fall is a perfect time because the weather starts to cool down and the days become even more enjoyable.

 See Fall from Camel's Back Park - The view from Camel’s Back Park’s lookout is the perfect spot to see all the colorful trees in the Treasure Valley, with a also a perfect view of the cities skyline.